davideicardi/live-plugin-manager/README.md

 ## Samples

 - See `./samples` and `./test` directories
-- Real world scenario: TODO
+- Sample of an extensible web application: [lpm-admin](https://github.com/davideicardi/lpm-admin)

 ## Reference